dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 import re
 ```

-We will work through examples in the Python Console (either in Spyder or a terminal)
+We can work through examples in Mimir notebooks (or in Spyder or a terminal)

 ---